illumos/docs/docs/contributing/index.md

 Our guide to [building illumos](../developers/build.md) covers setting up a build environment and getting the source.
 To make sure you have a functional build environment, it helps to try at least one build without modifying anything.
-This also helps you to familiarise yourself with the build system and source tree layout.
+This also helps you to familiarize yourself with the build system and source tree layout.

 An unparalleled resource for understanding the operating system is the book,